colonbrack3t/Final-Year-Project-2022/README.md

 3) Ensure you are using the Control Panel method, not by connecting via Settings

 ## Wiiboard connecting to PC but not tool (tool says it cannot find any Wii boards)
 Turn the Wiiboard off, unpair the Wiiboard from the device, then re-attempt to connect the Wiiboard.
+If the problem persists, try unplugging then replugging bluetooth adapter.
 ## Wiiboard sensor values are frozen
 This is usually indication that the Wiiboard needs to change batteries.
 # Implementation Justification